kswope/stale-cache/README.md

 * storageGet: how local data is retrieved from storage.
 Default uses lscache.
 Could be memory instead.
 * storageSet:  how local data is stored.
 Defaults to lscache.
 Could be memory instead.
 * cacheIn: What in the response gets stored.
-* cacheOut: how to store data in object returned from storage.
+* cacheOut: how to present data in object returned from storage.
 * insertResponseVersion: where to put the token for caching.
 * extractResponseVersion:  extract caching token from response.